 Scottish Social Housing Charter

-• To see how well we have performed you can use the comparison tool on the Scottish Housing Regulator's website to see how each landlords performance compares with last year.
-This tool also allows you to compare different landlords against each other, as well as the national average.
+A summary report on our Charter performance is publish in August each year.
+To view how well we have performed you can use the Comparison tool which is available on the Scottish Housing Regulator’s website.
+This tool allows you to compare performance against the previous year, make comparisons against different landlords and the Scottish National average.

-Landlord Report to Tennants 2023
+Landlord Report to Tenants 2024

 Landlord Report to Tenants 2023